 You did what you thought was best or normal or regular at that time.
-You didn’t do things out of poor intentions; in fact you probably had the best in mind.
-Hindsight is always clearer, regardless of the end result.
+You didn’t do things out of poor intentions—you probably had the best in mind.
+Hindsight is always clearer, regardless of the result.

 We all make mistakes.

 Even though this should be obvious, we all still need reminding of our fallibility as human beings.
 We’ll never be 100% correct.
 We’ve made mistakes and will continue to do so.
 The best part about mistakes is that they actually build our resilience and are our best teachers.
 Learning from our mistakes can improve ourselves and how we parent.

 When something goes awry and you feel like blaming yourself, learn your lesson instead.
 Analyze the situation and think about ways you could prevent it next time, or what you would do differently.